B-AROL-O/RUCHE/README.md

 and provides the following output:

-- Power to the four DC motors (rotation performed through differential drive)
+- Power to the four [DC Motors](https://docs.arduino.cc/learn/electronics/transistor-motor-control/) (rotation performed through differential drive)
-- Position of the servo for rotating the ultrasonic sensor
+- Position of the [Servo Motor](https://docs.arduino.cc/learn/electronics/servo-motors/) for rotating the ultrasonic sensor
-- Send the updated robot state through the UART
+- Send the updated robot state through the [UART](https://docs.arduino.cc/learn/communication/uart/)

 ## How to run the RUCHE project